 2.3.
 Set the pump speed at approximately 3.5 mL/min.
 At this speed, the outflow of NMDG-aCSF is a fast drip, not continuous flow.

 NOTE: Perfusion by gravity is a good substitute for the peristaltic pump perfusion, as long as the same approximate flow-rate can be achieved.
 A perfusion at high flow-rate will result in burst blood vessels in the brain.
-A telltale sign of an overly fast perfusion and increased pressure in blood vessels, is solution coming out of the nose of the animal.
+A telltale sign of an overly fast perfusion and increased pressure in blood vessels is solution coming out of the nose of the animal.

 2.4.
 Perfusion